 All of this points to a clear gap in understanding the capabilities of different content management systems.
 What does a modern solution look like?
 How does it work and what features does it need?
 How to choose the best content management system based on your unique business needs?
 Read on for answers to these questions.

 A content management system typically features two key components: the content management application and the content delivery application.

 The content management component is where contributors write content and add media assets like images and videos.
 It's also where they organize elements like page templates that impact how the content is displayed on the front end.
 Typically, the content objects stored in your content management layer are stored in a database.

 The content management application is also home to the workflows and templates that power the authoring and publishing experience.
 And once a content asset is published, it's where contributors make ongoing edits and updates.

 The content delivery side is the layer that delivers the content to the presentation layer -- often referred to as the front end.
-Content management systems, like the Brightspot Content Business Platform, should be flexible enough to connect the CMS to any front end of choice.
+Content management systems, like Brightspot CMS, should be flexible enough to connect the CMS to any front end of choice.